elifesciences/profiles/README.md

 Important!
 ----------

 Restricted data is honoured and not made available publicly.
-A user's ORCID `name` *must* be public however otherwise login is impossible.
+A user's ORCID `name` *must* be public however, otherwise login is impossible.

 Development